-Note: When a 4X4 system fault is present, the system will typically remain in whichever 4X4 mode was selected prior to the fault condition occurring.
-It will not default to 4X2 in all circumstances.
-When this warning is displayed, have your vehicle serviced by an authorized dealer.
+Note: When a 4X4 system fault is present, the system typically remains in whichever 4X4 mode was selected prior to the fault condition occurring.
+It should not default to 4X2 in all circumstances.
+When this warning displays, have your vehicle serviced by an authorized dealer.